Il Dottore: Mask and costume

 Unlike the majority of half masks in commedia dell'arte, il Dottore's mask is unique in that it is a one-third mask; the mask itself is meant to be a parody of a Bolognese jurisconsult.
 The actor's cheeks may sometimes have rouge applied to imply that il Dottore is fond of drinking.
 His costume is usually all or mostly black and he frequently wears a black felt hat with long, trailing robes.
 Under his black robes are shorter black robes and black shoes.
 The ruff around il Dottore's neck didn't come into play until his popularity in France grew, at which point it was adopted in 1653 by Agostino Lolli.

-Balanzoni (type of pasta)

-Balanzoni is a type of pasta originating in the Italian city of Bologna, named after the renowned Bolognese mask.
-This fresh green pasta, colored by spinach in the dough, resembles tortellini in shape and is filled with ricotta and mortadella, leading some to call them tortelli matti (lit. 'crazy tortelli').
-The recipe for this dish is relatively recent, dating back to the latter half of the 20th century.
-It is said that in the post-World War II era, when household economy was crucial and minimizing waste was essential, an enterprising pasta maker used leftover green lasagna dough to create tortelli filled with available kitchen ingredients (ricotta and mortadella).
-The new pasta shape was named balanzoni to highlight its quintessential Bolognese essence, given its tortellini-like form, green lasagna color, and the use of mortadella, Bologna's most typical sausage.